ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/projects/001-roman-numerals-converter/README.md

 - Your company has recently started on a project that aims to be one of the most used unit converters and formulas website.
 Roman Numerals Converter is the part of the project.
 So you and your colleagues have started to work on the project.

-- As a first step of the project, you need to write program that converts the given number (between 1 and 3999) to the roman numerals.
-The program should convert only from numbers to Roman numerals, not vice versa and during the conversion following notes should be taken into consideration.
+- As a first step of the project, developers wrote a basic Python Flask program that converts the given number (between 1 and 3999) to the roman numerals.
+The program converts only from numbers to Roman numerals, not vice versa and during the conversion following notes should be taken into consideration.

 ```
 Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.